StackVista/stackstate-docs/setup/cli/cli-stac.md

   }
 ```

-The `sts` CLI and all associated configuration are now removed for the current user.
+The `stac` CLI and all associated configuration are now removed for the current user.

 {% endtab %}
 {% tab title="MacOS" %}